Indonesia’s PPN Guide: 2025 Regulation, Rates, Calculation

 Key Takeaways

-• Exports are subject to a 0% VAT rate; imports incur 11%.
+• Exports remain subject to a 0% VAT rate.

-• Expanded scope of 0% VAT services includes IT and R&D services.
+• The scope of 0% VAT services includes IT, R&D services, and others, as per previous regulations.

-• Accrual basis for VAT collection; monthly reporting required.
+• Accrual basis for VAT collection; monthly reporting is required.

 • Non-taxable transfers include consignments and capital contributions.